The Ultimate Guide to Creating a Marketing Dashboard

 Step 4: Add charts and graphs to your marketing dashboard

-Different tools let you share it in different ways.
-Some tools allow you to export your dashboard into various formats, such as PNG or PDF, so you can share it easily in an email or chat.
-Others offer the ability to embed the dashboard in a website or app.
+There are a variety of ways to share your dashboard with stakeholders using different tools.
+Some of them allow you to export your dashboard into a shareable format, for example, PNG or PDF.
+Then you can share the file via email or chat.
+Other tools let you embed the dashboard in a website or app.

 Step 6: Improve your marketing analytics dashboard regularly